learngenomics/learngenomics.dev/docs/01-biological-foundations/01-cells-genomes-dna-chromosomes.md

 To illustrate this phenomenon, imagine the cell as a bakery that makes many different types of cakes.
 In this analogy, the genome stored within the DNA is the master recipe book containing more than 20,000 different cake recipes (genes).
 The physical cakes that are made from these recipes are the proteins.
-Notably, you may have limited numbers of the gene (generally two copies in the case of humans), but you may make thousands or more cakes from those two recipes that are written down.
+Notably, there are a limited number of copies of the recipe/gene (two copies in the normal case for humans), but you may make thousands or more physical cakes from those recipes.
 Depending on the type of cell, the mixture of different cake flavors, their quantities, and how they interact together will be different.

 Keep an eye on this analogy: we will refer back to and build upon it a number of times during the course of this guide.